-It’s not a secret that to successfully complete a software development project, you need a whole team of professionals.
+It’s not a secret that you need a whole team of professionals to complete a software development project.
 The roles and responsibilities of most of the team members are straightforward and self-explained.
-For example, we all know that programmers write code, quality assurance specialists test if the requirements are met and if everything works as it’s supposed to, and a project manager manages the entire process.
+For example, we all know that programmers write code, quality assurance specialists test if the requirements are met, and everything works as it’s supposed to.
+A project manager manages the entire process.

 Yet, some software development projects also require a solution architect.
-If you try to google what tasks this person performs, you’ll probably find a bunch of different answers.
-However, it’s still not that easy to understand exactly how your project can benefit from the development and implementation of the solution architecture.
+If you try to google what tasks this person performs, you’ll probably find many different answers.
+However, it’s still not that easy to understand exactly how your project can benefit from developing and implementing the solution architecture.

-In this article, we’ll explain exactly what solution architects do, how their role is different from other similar positions, and what kind of projects requires input from these specialists.
+This article will explain exactly what solution architects do, how their role is different from other similar positions, and what kind of projects require input from these specialists.

 Simply put, solution architecture is a high-level description of a software product in the context of the problems it solves.
 In other words, solution architecture shows how a system and its specific features help a company reach its determined business goals.

 Solution architecture is usually implemented as a part of enterprise architecture.
 The latter determines what business structure, processes, and operations allow a company to meet its strategic objectives.
-Alternatively, we may say, that enterprise architecture defines how a company’s business strategy can be executed in the most efficient way.
+Alternatively, we may say that enterprise architecture defines how a company’s business strategy can be executed most efficiently.
 At the same time, solution architecture is responsible for the technological support of such execution.

 What does a solution architect do?

 In general, a solution architect is a person who is responsible for designing a solution architecture and implementing it in practice.
-He or she has a clear vision of a product and understands how this product should benefit a business.
-A solution architect also translates this vision to a coding team so they can build a product that is highly-tailored to the enterprise’s needs and requirements.
+They have a clear vision of a product and understand how this product should benefit a business.
+A solution architect also translates this vision to a coding team to build a highly tailored product to the enterprise’s needs and requirements.

 It’s also worth mentioning that the role of a solution architect is not limited just to ideation.
 This person takes part in all stages of the product development process.
 To make it clearer, let’s look at tasks a solution architect performs.